 Scheduling of Lessons and Punctuality

-Lessons will be scheduled to fit both the student’s, parent’s and the teacher’s schedule as well as possible.
+Lessons will be scheduled to fit both the student’s, parent’s, and teacher’s schedule as well as possible.
 Once a time is assigned, the student is expected to be present at that time promptly and regularly.
-Please arrive on time, but refrain from approaching the door until the prior student’s lesson has been completed.
+Please arrive on time, but refrain from approaching the door until your lesson time.
 It can be quite distracting if another student shows up too early and the teacher would like to maintain a private and peaceful learning environment for all students.
+If scheduling must be adjusted, be sure to notify the instructor as soon as possible so that other arrangements can be made.

 Payment will be required on a monthly basis.
 Tuition is divided into 12 equal monthly payments, to be paid in full by the 10th of each month.
 The student is responsible for delivering tuition on or before the 10th of each month.
 The instructor will not teach any lessons for which the instructor has not been paid.
 Late payments may incur a late fee of $1 for each day late.
-The teacher reserves the right to raise fees annually at the beginning of each academic year to reflect inflation, and increased professional duties on the part of the teacher.
+The teacher reserves the right to raise fees annually at the beginning of each academic year to reflect increased cost of living and inflation rates, as well as increased professional development on the part of the teacher and general studio improvements.

 Tuition will vary depending on the length of the lessons taken.
 Beginners should start with 30 minute lessons.
 Intermediate level students are encouraged to progress to 45 minute lessons.
 Advanced level students are required to take hour long lessons.